tanvi-m/Event-Recommender-System/README.md

 ***************************************************************************
 Choose one of the following options:
      Update likes (1)
-     Get reccomendation(Make sure you have liked at least one event) (2) Start afresh (3)
+     Get recommendation(Make sure you have liked at least one event) (2) Start afresh (3)
      Quit (Q)
 ****************************************************************************